notepad-plus-plus/npp-usermanual/content/docs/searching.md

 Selecting **Search Mode** of **Regular expression** will cause the **Match whole word only** option to become unchecked and disabled (greyed out).
 A possible workaround to allow doing this type of searches is to add `\b` to the beginning and end of your regular expression **Find what** text.

 The **Find what** and **Replace with** edit boxes have a dropdown arrow which allows the user to repeat searches conducted previously.
 For a given run of Notepad++, the search history can grow rather large; when Notepad++ is exited, it only saves the last 10 items in the history by default; number of search/replace terms retained may be changed by editing the `config.xml` configuration file, per [Preferences for Advanced Users](../preferences/#preferences-for-advanced-users).
 The **Find in Files** tab's **Filters** and **Directory** text boxes have this "history" feature as well.
-This history can be activated by clicking on the down-arrow with the mouse (or, equivalently, pressing `Alt+down`) to "drop down" the box, or directly (without dropping) by using the `down` (and/or `up`) keys -- be careful though, sometimes when editing a control with the history feature, a user will accidentally hit an `up` or `down` arrow key when they really mean to press `left` or `right` arrow; this unfortunately wipes out the search/replace expression (as those are edited most often) that was being worked on and replaces it with some different text from the history buffer.
-Unwanted items in the histories may be removed by dropping-down the box, highlighting the item to be removed, and pressing the `Delete` key.
+This history can be activated by clicking on the down-arrow with the mouse (or, equivalently, pressing <kbd>Alt+down</kbd>) to "drop down" the box, or directly (without dropping) by using the <kbd>down</kbd> (and/or <kbd>up</kbd>) keys -- be careful though, sometimes when editing a control with the history feature, a user will accidentally hit an <kbd>up</kbd> or <kbd>down</kbd> arrow key when they really mean to press <kbd>left</kbd> or <kbd>right</kbd> arrow; this unfortunately wipes out the search/replace expression (as those are edited most often) that was being worked on and replaces it with some different text from the history buffer.
+Unwanted items in the histories may be removed by dropping-down the box, highlighting the item to be removed, and pressing the <kbd>Delete</kbd> key.

 The **In selection** option will automatically be chosen by Notepad++ if a Find dialog window is opened when more than 1024 characters occur in the active selection.
 The selected text will also be placed in the **Find what** box.
 Running a **Count** or **Replace All** action without making other changes to the search parameters will result in *Count: 1 match* or *Replace All: 1 occurrence was replaced*, respectively, which is likely not what was intended.
 The proper resolution for this situation is to change the **Find what** text if the intention is to search within-selection, or deselect **In selection** if the intention is to search for a fairly long block of text.